graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 ### GraphQL Member Descriptions

-To improve performance, by default GraphQL.NET 4.0 does not pull descriptions for types/fields/etc from xml comments as it did in 3.x.
+To improve performance, by default GraphQL.NET 4.0 does not pull descriptions for types/fields/etc from XML comments as it did in 3.x.
 To re-enable that functionality, see [Global Switches](#Global-Switches) above.

 ### Changes to `IResolveFieldContext.Arguments`